masad26/UnityTicTacToe/README.md

-# Unity Tic Tac Toe Game
+# Unity Tic Tac Toe Game (Starting Structure)

+**Please Note:** This repository contains the starting structure of a Tic Tac Toe game and is not a complete game.

 A simple and customizable mobile Tic Tac Toe game built with Unity.
 Play on various board sizes and challenge your friends.
 Includes win, lose, and draw logic.